-How to Start a Vegetable Garden From Scratch Do you have a backyard garden?
+I want to share how to start a vegetable garden from scratch.
+Do you have a backyard garden?
 Do you have a backyard?
 Do you have any yard at all?
 If yes, great!
 If you don’t have a garden, is there something that has been holding you back?
 If you don’t have any outdoor space, but you still want to grow some of your own food, have you thought of container gardens and indoor gardening?

-If you are curious about gardening, but don’t know where to start, I have put together this “ALMOST EVERYTHING I NEED TO KNOW” manual to help get you started!
-Okay, that is not actually what it is called (but basically), it is actually called “The Backyard Ecological Garden Primer.”
+If you are curious about gardening but don’t know where to start, I have put together this course called the Nourishing Backyard Garden Formula to help get you started!
 This is the culmination of all my studies condensed into one place to teach you how starting a vegetable garden from scratch can be simple once you have the basics.

 Why did I choose to call it this?
 Why am I even interested in growing food at all?
 It is simple.
 I am here to save humanity, and want to eat good food while I am at it!

 Growing your own garden, or a community garden is the best way to supply you with a quality of food you have never tasted before and grown in a way that is beneficial in improving our environment and balancing our ecosystems.

 How to Start a Vegetable Garden From Scratch: My Step by Step System

 1. Visually Assess Your Soil